Alphagamerz/Xiropht-Miner/README.md

 # Xiropht-Miner
-Xiropht Miner compatible with Xiropht Pool Tool
+Xiropht Miner compatible with Xiropht Pool Tool only.